magenta/magenta/magenta/models/music_vae/README.md

 These models are particularly sensitive to the `free_bits` and `max_beta` hparams.
-Decreasing the effect of the KL loss (by increasing `free_bits` or decreasing `max_beta`) results in a model with better reconstructions, but potentially worse samples.
+Decreasing the effect of the KL loss (by increasing `free_bits` or decreasing `max_beta`) results in a model that produces better reconstructions, but with potentially worse random samples.
 Increasing the effect of the KL loss typically results in the opposite.
-The default config settings of these harams are an attempt to reach a a balance between good sampling and reconstruction but are dataset-dependent and will likely need to be adjusted.
+The default config settings of these hparams are an attempt to reach a balance between good sampling and reconstruction, but the best settings are dataset-dependent and will likely need to be adjusted.

 Finally, you should also launch an evaluation job (using `--mode=eval` with a heldout dataset) in order to compute metrics such as accuracy and to avoid